Posts mislead about German weather map colors and climate change

 Renken said another ARD news program called Tagesschau also uses colors to show temperatures

-In 2019, Tagesschau responded to the accusations that he had manipulated his weather map to exaggerate the effects of climate change, arguing that “the coloring lets you guess how hot the temperatures will be, even where there are no numbers”.
+In 2019, Tagesschau responded to the accusations that he had manipulated his weather map to exaggerate the effects of climate change, arguing that “the coloring allows one to guess how high the temperatures will be, even where there are no numbers”.

 “No question of alarmism”